If you look around any gym these days, there’ll be no shortage of fitness enthusiasts chugging down a protein shake before or after their workout.

 A range of 1.8 to 2.2 g of protein per kg of body weight will be good for most people who have body composition goals.
 The consideration you need to make here is whether you need to be in a calorie surplus to build muscle or a calorie deficit to lose fat.3

 Ideally, you need protein to be in your system a few hours before you train.
 The reason for this is to have a circulating pool of amino acids, which can help encourage something known as ‘muscle protein synthesis’ (MPS).
 This is a signal telling the body to grow muscle and recover.
 Depending on the type you eat, the digestion rates of protein will vary.

 If you don’t enjoy training on a stomach full of food, but don’t want to train fasted, then consuming a shake before your workout could be a good idea.
 Pre-workout shakes are a convenient way to absorb protein, roughly an hour before training, without having to worry about feeling full and bloated when exercising.

 There’s a popular term in bodybuilding and fitness circles called the “anabolic window”.
 Anabolic means ‘building up’ (muscle in this case), so this is a theoretical 30-minute window after doing weight training when you could put on most muscle if you get your protein in.
-8
+9

-Depending on the source, they often have a high bioavailability.
+Depending on the source, protein shakes often have a high bio-availability.
 This means that the protein is used very well in the body compared to that of a different source, such as solid food.